Analysis | Why House Democrats have good reason to be anxious about no coronavirus relief deal

 A bipartisan group of lawmakers came out with a bill this week for $1.5 trillion in aid that neither party’s leaders are taking seriously, but it shows how anxious some lawmakers are to at least try to come to a compromise.
 Here’s one of those lawmakers pushing it on Twitter:

 Absent a breakthrough in negotiations between Pelosi, Senate Republicans and the White House, many of the proposals you hear about will be more for show than action.
-One idea circulating in the House is to pass individual bills, such as new business loans or unemployment help, just to show to Americans that House Democrats are still trying to help.
+One idea circulating in the House is to pass individual bills, such as new business loans or unemployment help, just to show to Americans that House Democrats are trying to help.

 But would that be enough to help House Democrats politically?
 The Democratic strategist again: “The hurt of coronavirus is so large that I’m not hearing from members they want to just pass one thing so they can run.
-They want to pass good legislation, because it’s not just a political messaging issue.
+They want to pass good legislation, because it’s not just a political-messaging issue.
 People in their districts are going hungry and facing evictions and small businesses are crumbling.”

 There’s not a lot of high-quality polling on how people feel about a lack of a coronavirus deal and which party they blame.
 But it’s fair to say that suburban voters don’t like Washington dysfunction.
 And Republicans feel like they’re in a place this fall to argue it's the Democrats who are being intransigent.

 “Ultimately Pelosi is speaker of the House, and she is choosing not to move forward.
-So that’s where the blame falls,” said one Republican strategist working on House races.
+So that’s where the blame falls,” said one Republican strategist working on House races, who spoke on the condition of anonymity to talk candidly about strategy.
 “You can’t say, ‘Oh we’re going to make a deal,’ and then walk away from the negotiating table.”

 House Democrats’ majority isn’t really in danger this November, but many of the individual candidates who won in 2018 to give them the majority are.
 In our rankings of top 10 House races most likely to flip in November, Democrats hold five of them — including three of the most vulnerable races.

-Right now, the only major advertising happening against Democrats on coronavirus comes in Virginia against Rep. Elaine Luria, who’s in a competitive race.
+Right now, the only major advertising happening against Democrats on the coronavirus comes in Virginia against Rep. Elaine Luria, who’s in a competitive race.
 But Republicans say more ads could come if they sense an opportunity to pin this inaction on Democrats.
 They’re likely banking on the fact that voters don’t remember or care that Republicans waited months to start negotiating.